Dylan Carlson Player Props: Cardinals vs. White Sox

-Dylan Carlson -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the St. Louis Cardinals against the Chicago White Sox, with Touki Toussaint on the hill, on July 8 at 2:10 PM ET.
+The St. Louis Cardinals, including Dylan Carlson (.200 slugging percentage in past 10 games, including zero homers), take on starting pitcher Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the White Sox.
+In his previous game he had a hitless performance (0-for-1) against the White Sox.

 Dylan Carlson Game Info & Props vs. the White Sox